Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/culture-archive.md

 3. TAs
   - Classroom / LAB help
   - Morning exercises
-  - Homework help / grading -->
+  - Homework help / grading

-## Student Introductions

-- What's your name?
-- What were you doing previous to WDI?
-- What do you hope to do with your WDI skills?
-- Who is your hero and why? (a parent, a celebrity, an influential person in one’s life)

 ## Emotional Framing
 - Programming is not about learning a sequence of steps, it's about developing a mindset to solve problems and think programmatically.